dankamongmen/scblockchain/README.md

 * `quit`: exit catena
 * `show`: print the chain in a human-readable format
 * `tstore`: print the trust store (known keys) in a human-readable format
+* `inspect`: print detailed information about a range of the chain
 * `outstanding`: print outstanding transactions in a human-readable format
 * `commit`: coalesce outstanding transactions into a block and add it to ledger
 * `flush`: flush outstanding transactions